reload/openplatform/README.md

 1. Create an OpenPlatform instance and supply it a token (see [How to obtain a token](#how-to-obtain-a-token)).
-2. Call a `*Request` method to get a request instance.
+2. Call a method that returns a `*Request` object.
-3. Request parameters are supplied with setters.
+3. Chain with `with*` methods to set parameters.
-4. Call execute to get a lazy loading result.
+4. End with `execute` to get a lazy loading result.
 5. Get response data from getters on the response object.

 ### Generic requests